hariharan-devarajan/dftracer/docs/index.rst

 ..
-DLIO Profiler documentation master file, created by sphinx-quickstart on Sun Nov 26 20:15:18 2017.
+DFTracer documentation master file, created by sphinx-quickstart on Sun Nov 26 20:15:18 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ===============================================================================
-DLIO Profiler: is a library for profiling I/O calls and application functions.
+DFTracer: is a library for profiling I/O calls and application functions.
 ===============================================================================

 .. toctree::